-– these are all common things within work.
+are all everyday things at work.
 I am guilty.

 Participation in our own backstabbing is the result of our desire to be accepted and our reciprocal fear of being rejected by potential perpetrators and messengers when we confront them with what we believe or know to be true. – Jerry B. Harvey

-A typical coaching question is: And what part did you play in making that happen?
+A typical coaching question is: What part did you play in making that happen?

 Many people (and almost all managers) are the ones who are developing this loop of gossip and allowing it to continue.

-When we knowingly accept and listen to other people talking badly and speading gossip about others, that involves us in the backstabbing crime.
+When we knowingly accept and listen to other people talking badly and spreading gossip about others, that involves us in the backstabbing crime.

-Gossip and backstabbing are trouble as a team member, even more, a problem as a manager.
-The person that’s gossiping/complaining/bad mouthing someone and you as a manager have authority and accountability.
-By listening and letting this go on you are, subversively, accepting and now are a part of the gossiping.
+Gossip and backstabbing are trouble as a team member and, even more, a problem as a manager.
+The person gossiping/complaining/bad-mouthing someone has authority and accountability as a manager.
+By listening and letting this go on, you accept and now are a part of the gossiping.

 Stabbing yourself in the back!